My To Do list is massive. So I have developed an action log to control my tasks, and those of the project team.

-I designed it with project managers (me) in mind but actually it works well for anyone who needs to keep track of multiple actions.
+I designed the template with project managers (me) in mind but actually it works well for anyone who needs to keep track of multiple actions.
 That makes it great for people who attend a lot of meetings and want to consolidate the actions in a single place.

 Pro Tip: Use the category/theme column to track which type of meeting generated which action.
 Then, before your next meeting, filter the column on that meeting and review the outstanding actions.

 At least, that’s the theory!
-In practice, most people need to be reminded of what they said they would do (especially on a large projects, or where they are managing multiple projects), so your task review needs to also include getting in touch with action owners and reminding them of what they said they would complete.
+In practice, most people need to be reminded of what they said they would do (especially on a large projects, or where they are managing multiple projects), so your task review needs to also include getting in touch with action owners and reminding them of the particular action they said they would complete.

 You can adapt it as you see fit to make it work for you, add color coding or whatever you like.